 Everyone who undertakes or supervises confined space work

-Together, the Health and Safety at Work Act 1974, The Management of Health and Safety Regulations 1999, The Confined Spaces Regulations 1997 combine to put various obligations on employers and employees with respect to work in confined spaces.
+The Health and Safety at Work Act 1974, the Management of Health and Safety Regulations 1999 and the Confined Spaces Regulations 1997 combine to put various obligations on employers and employees with respect to work in confined spaces.

 - Before any work is started, have a rescue plan in the event of an emergency.

-In addition to helping employers meet moral responsibilities for the safety of employers, this course provides an option to help employers meet their ‘safe system of work’ duties in respect of training.
+In addition to helping employers meet moral responsibilities for the safety of employees, this Confined Space course presents a cost and time effective way for employers to meet their ‘safe system of work’ duties in respect of training.